-With most votes counted, Namibia’s leader faces 2nd term
+Namibia’s president wins another term but support drops

-WINDHOEK, Namibia (AP) — With more than 85% of votes counted, Namibia’s president was set to win another term Saturday and already was thanking voters.
+WINDHOEK, Namibia (AP) — Namibia’s president won another term Saturday but the longtime ruling party lost its powerful two-thirds majority in its most challenging election since independence nearly 30 years ago.

-The southern African nation’s electoral commission said President Hage Geingob led with 57% of the vote while opposition challenger Dr. Panduleni Itula had 28%.
+The southern African nation’s electoral commission said President Hage Geingob received 56% the vote while opposition challenger Dr. Panduleni Itula had 29%.
 Itula made history as the first independent candidate for the presidency, though he retained his ruling party membership.

 The results showed a sharp decrease in support for Geingob from 87% in the previous election in 2014.
 Public frustration has been high over corruption scandals and unemployment.

-“I wish to thank Namibians for re-electing me as their president,” Geingob said on social media.

-The ruling SWAPO party, which has been in power since independence from South Africa in 1990, led with 66% of the vote in the National Assembly race while the Popular Democratic Movement had gained seats with 15%.
+The ruling SWAPO party, which has been in power since independence from South Africa in 1990, received 63% of the vote in the National Assembly race while the Popular Democratic Movement gained seats with 16%.
 The percentages are roughly equal to the number of seats won.
 SWAPO won 77 seats in the previous election.

 Some 1.3 million voters were registered for Wednesday’s election.
-The electoral commission as of Saturday afternoon said it had recorded less than 800,000 votes.
+Turnout was 60%.

 While troubles were reported with some electronic voting machines, a preliminary statement by observer missions called the election free, fair and “generally peaceful.”
 It said 62% of polling stations opened on time.